 5. You cannot use plug-ins to place a watermark

 The plug-in can generate watermarks only based on already existing images.
 This means that you will have to create a watermark for photos in Photoshop with a transparent background, save it in PNG format, and load it into the program.
 As the plug-in does not have a function of removing previously applied watermarks, you will not be able to cancel the changes in case you are not satisfied with the results.
 Therefore, to determine the optimal size and location of the watermark, you will have to experiment, reloading the same picture, and then comparing the results every time.

 If we’re talking about photography copyright, in the US Copyright Office, there is an opportunity to register almost any of your photographs officially, thereby make a photo with the copyright, which is the legal proof of your possession of the image.
 The registration of one image will cost $35 on average.

-In the modern world, every photographer, who posts his/her photos online, takes risks, as the photos can be easily stolen and used in commercial purposes.
-Regardless of how well you are trying to protect your intellectual property by watermarking your photographs, if an intruder is serious about possession your photos, it may be difficult for you to resist and cope with this problem.
+In the modern world, every photographer who posts his/her photos online takes risks, as the photos can be easily stolen and used for commercial purposes.
+Regardless of how well you are trying to protect your intellectual property by watermarking your photographs, if an intruder is serious about possession of your photos, it may be difficult for you to resist and cope with this problem.
 Alas, no one has come up with an absolutely reliable way to protect photos published online.

-Do not forget that the profile in Google+ is also an alternative way to watermarking your pictures and using it you, cannot protect the image from theft, just proving that you are the author.
+Do not forget that the profile in Google+ is also an alternative way for watermarking your pictures and, using it, you cannot protect the image from theft, just prove that you are the author.
 So, any image can be linked with a personal or business account in Google.
 In the case of plagiarism, the Google bot will show your first and only authorship, and the perpetrator will be penalized.

 Hi there, I'm Ann Young - a photographer, photo retoucher and of course, journalist.
 Here on FixThePhoto blog you can find all of my reviews, photography and photo editing tips, pricing guides, and photography experiments.